You are here

 Knowledge and Abilities

-Knowledge of: administrative, procedural, tort, and common law; rules of evidence; specific body of law applicable to his/her field of assignment to include federal and state statutes, court decisions, and agency regulations; departmental policies relevant to the hearings process; organization of the department for which cases are heard.
+Knowledge of: administrative, procedural, tort, and common law and procedures, including adjudicative proceedings and rulemaking; rules of evidence and case law related to admissibility of evidence; civil procedure; constitutional law; public disclosure laws; agency, board, or commission specific statutes and related regulations and the case law relating to statutes; specific body of law applicable to their field of assignment to include federal and state statutes, court decisions, and agency regulations; departmental policies relevant to the hearings process; organization of the department for which cases are heard.

 Legal Requirement(s)